ngECT Documentation

 ηc 0.98 Correlator efficiency

-npol 2 Number of polarizations
+npol 1 or 2 ("single" or "dual") Number of polarizations

 ηQ 0.9625 Digitizer quantization efficiency